The Lands

 The Grazia Confederacy

-Ruler: The Overlord of Port Grazia
+Ruler: The Warlord of Port Grazia

 History: Originally Grazia was simply the name of a busy port city.
 Now however it has become the name of an entire nation-state forged by a military dictator.
-Last decade Baron Rufus The Perverted embarked on a military campaign to unite all the neighbouring Narmantic rural estates and indpendent townships.
+Last decade Baron Rufus embarked on a military campaign to unite all the neighbouring Narman rural estates and independent townships.
 Rufus has the 'common touch' and this resulted in both a fanatically loyal military and the defection of many combatants from rival banners to his.
 Both the Sea Cities and Farport have been observing with growing concern the slow but sure expansion of the Grazian army and navy.
 However so far the new nation has only been expanding into non-human territory and is currently moving farmers into the Many Hills which has resulted in skirmishes with the Wood Elves of the Greatwood Forest who feel that the marginal borderland is best left fallow for Centaur to graze upon.

 HAVEN